giuliodondi/kOS-ShuttleEntrySim/README.md

 Should also be compatible with [SpaceODY's version](https://github.com/SpaceODY/Space-Shuttle-System-Expanded)

 **IF you want to use SOCK**
-The script is configurable to work with any vessel and there is a configuration folder for SOCK, the configs are way out of date since I don't fly SOCK and so there will be some fine-tuning to be done. **YMMV**
+The script is configurable to work with any vessel and there is a configuration folder for SOCK, however I don't fly SOCK and so there will be some fine-tuning to be done. **YMMV**

 **Mods not required for the script but de-facto needed to use it:**